neodrama/github-drama/README.md

 * User brought up the pro-china political bias of the LLM, causing a flamewar in the comments.

 [dear-github/dear-github/issues/107](https://github.com/dear-github/dear-github/issues/107)
-* GitHub's Code of Conduct was criticized for supposedly being racist and sexist.

 [Delgan/loguru/issues/563](https://github.com/Delgan/loguru/issues/563)
 * Loguru's use of pickle for exception serialization was flagged as a security risk by a user's company.